irostub/irostub/README.md

 ## irostub's github 👋

-**Hello there!** I am irostub from Korea, dreaming of becoming a NUI developer
+**Hello there!** I am junior backend programmer irostub from Korea, dreaming of becoming a NUI developer
-I'm currently studying RNN and Linux system
+I'm currently studying reversing and modern java

 <br>
 :star2:Use Languages & Framework